 - The impact of adultism

-Having carefully considered how childhood is constructed and the impact of adultism on all of us, this module will encourage you to explore how our parenting can make a profound difference – to our children, ourselves, and the world we live in.
+Having carefully considered how childhood is constructed and the impact of adultism on all of us, this module will encourage you to explore what rights-based parenting might looks like.
 In this module we will cover:

 - Community practice: Imagining a different world